googleforgames/open-match/install/helm/README.md

 Templates under the `templates/` directory are for the core components in Open Match - e.g. backend, frontend, mmlogic, synchronizor, some security policies, and configmaps are defined under this folder.

 Open Match also provides templates for optional components that are disabled by default under the `subcharts/` directory.
-1. `open-match-demo` contains the template for a sample director.
-2. `open-match-customize` contains flexible templates to deploy your own matchfunction and evaluator.
+1. `open-match-customize` contains flexible templates to deploy your own matchfunction and evaluator.
-3. `open-match-telemetry` contains monitoring supports for Open Match, you may choose to enable/disable [jaeger](https://www.jaegertracing.io/ "jaeger"), [prometheus](http://prometheus.io "prometheus"), [stackdriver](https://cloud.google.com/stackdriver/ "stackdriver"), [zipkin](https://zipkin.io/ "zipkin"), and [grafana](https://grafana.com/ "grafana") by overriding the config values in the provided templates.
+2. `open-match-telemetry` contains monitoring supports for Open Match, you may choose to enable/disable [jaeger](https://www.jaegertracing.io/ "jaeger"), [prometheus](http://prometheus.io "prometheus"), [stackdriver](https://cloud.google.com/stackdriver/ "stackdriver"), [zipkin](https://zipkin.io/ "zipkin"), and [grafana](https://grafana.com/ "grafana") by overriding the config values in the provided templates.
-4. `open-match-test` contains templates of the end-to-end in-cluster tests and distributed stress tests for Open Match.
+3. `open-match-test` contains templates of the end-to-end in-cluster tests and distributed stress tests for Open Match.

 You may control the behavior of Open Match by overriding the configs in `install/helm/open-match/values.yaml` file.
 Here are a few examples: